TheRiver/RepData_PeerAssessment1/PA1_template.md

 ---------  ---------
  10766.19   10766.19

-Mean and median are nearly identical.
+Mean and median calculated using imputed values are nearly identical to those calculated for the raw data set.

 ## Are there differences in activity patterns between weekdays and weekends?

+For every row of the imputed data set, we add a factor indicating if the day is a week day or not.

 ```r